seyhunsaral/zbrac/README.md

 ### Summary
-To prepare your ztt treatment file to work with zBrac, you shoud
+To prepare your treatment file(ZTT) to work with zBrac, you shoud
 * Define the text by adding double brackets at the beginning and at the end of the text. (ie. `[[this is my text]]
 * Export your file into a text file by using zTree